The requirement to meet the minimum standard for energy efficiency for both domestic and non-domestic private rented property.

 What should the tenant do next

-Tenants should check the EPC for their rented property and if the property does not meet the minimum energy efficiency standard of EPC rating E or above they should discuss this with their landlord and seek the improvements required.
-If no improvements are made please contact the Private Sector Housing team for advice and assistance at email@example.com or telephone on 01732 876067.
+Tenants should check the EPC for their rented property to ensure it is rated E or above.
+If the property is rated F or G, they should discuss this with their landlord and seek the improvements required.
+If no improvements are made please contact us.

 Funding for energy efficiency improvements

-Funding may be available to help cover or provide a contribution to the improvement works required to comply with the MEES regulations.
-For impartial advice on saving energy in the home and available Government funding visit Simple Energy Advice or for information on funding the Council may be able to provide see Warm Homes Assistance.
+Funding may be available towards the improvement works required to comply with the MEES regulations.
+For impartial advice on saving energy in the home and available Government funding visit Simple Energy Advice or Kent and Medway Warm Homes..